Kim Hong-il (general): Retirement and death

 In 1977 Kim was elected the sixth president of the Korea Liberation Association, an organisation for Korean independence activists and their families.
 He was re-elected as the seventh president in 1979.

-Kim died at his home in Hyochang-dong, Yongsan-gu, Seoul on 8 August 1980.
+Kim died at his home in Hyochang-dong, Yongsan District, Seoul on 8 August 1980.
 He was survived by his wife Min Gyeong-ran and three sons.
 Although a public funeral had been planned, in the end Kim's family decided to hold a private funeral at their home, followed by a procession to the Seoul National Cemetery where he was buried.
 Pastor Kyung-Chik Han of Young Nak Presbyterian Church, the church of which Kim had been a member, presided over the funeral.
 Roughly 1,500 people visited the family home to pay their respects, including Chun Doo-hwan, United States Forces Korea commander John A. Wickham Jr., and fellow independence activist Lee Kap-sung.